 How Does a Fully Automatic Washing Machine Work?

-A fully automatic top-load washing machine features its opening on the top of the machine.
+A fully automatic top-load washing machine has its door on the top of the machine.
 Unlike the semi-automatic machine, this one has just one tub and performs all functions right there.
 It comes engineered with several different functions and wash cycles to accommodate all kinds of washing needs.

 For instance, you can find wash programs for cotton, jeans, synthetic woollen and so on.
 The higher-end top loaders come with multiple functions such as pre-soak, soak, quick wash, rinse or dry.